MayKoder/Space-Partitioning/docs/index.md

 As we all know, this trees aren't perfect, there is a lot of room to work with, but this files povide a way to make anything you want, with just some knowlege about trees.
 The most important method in both clases is the one that loads the lowest leaf nodes inside a point.
 This gives you almost any information you need to work with in this kind of projects.

+Object lists iterate A LOT faster than pointer lists, but we are working with polymorphism, so we CAN'T store them as objects, because lists store only the template object size.
+Let's say our Entity class size is 2 bites and our Building child is 2 bites.

+If we try to store a Building object in a list<Entity>, our object will be 4 bites long (polymorphism object sizes are sizeof(parent) + sizeof(child)), but our list can store only 2 bite objects, so our Building object data will be lost and every time we try to use that object from the list, it won't be a Building, it will be a Entity, so all the Building info won't be there.

+This can be used if we are storing only one type of object in our trees, and will speed up everything a bit.

 **I dont know any more improvements lmao**

 ---